AdaCore/gpr/doc/gprbuild_ug/gnat_project_manager.rst

   the suffix as ``Makefile.in``, a file called :file:`Makefile.in` will be part of the project.
 This capability is usually not of interest when building.
-  However, it might become useful when a project is also used to find the list of source files in an editor, like the GNAT Programming System (GPS).
+  However, it might become useful when a project is also used to find the list of source files in IDEs, such as GNATstudio.

   .. note::